More than 72% of new websites fail to deliver results.

 Today, 67% of the buying process is done by searching for information online before a call is made.
 This means two-thirds of your best website traffic won’t be ready to call you yet but will still be hot on the trail of deciding who they will engage in the near future.
 Put yourself in your prospects’ shoes.

-What are the common questions your prospective clients ask when choosing an attorney?
+What are the common questions to ask when hiring a marketing agency?
 What fears and concerns do they have?
 Answering common questions expertly, but using layman’s terms, is how you educate visitors and help them decide that you or the lawyers at your firm are the right choices to solve their legal issues.

 You can also think of this as “showcasing competence.”
 Show your prospects how good it is to have you on their side.